anikamurarka/anikamurarka.github.io/content/authors/admin/_index.md

     date_start: 2019-06-10
     date_end: 2020-05-31
     summary: |
       ● Integrated SDKs like Firebase, Lighthouse, and services to improve and monitor the performance affecting metrics for the web.
-(Web Frontend Development Team) | June 2019-Dec 2019
+      ● (Web Frontend Development Team) | June 2019-Dec 2019
       ● Increased the number of users and the customer acquisition rate at a global level - USA, Japan, UK, India, and Brazil.

-# Skills
-# Add your own SVG icons to `assets/media/icons/`
 skills:
   - name: Technical Skills
     items: